xibosignage/xibo-manual/source/en/media_module_text.md

 {tip}

-Additional Fonts can be added to this editor by uploading files to the Library.
+**Additional Fonts** can be added to this editor by uploading files to the **Library**.
+Please be aware that Fonts have 'preferences' built into them known as OS/2 Tags. [[PRODUCTNAME]] checks these OS/2 preferences, and can use Fonts with OS/2 tags 0 or 8.
+Fonts with other tags may not display correctly or you may receive an error on upload.

 {/tip}